eccentricdevotion/TARDIS/planets.md

 ![planet gallifrey](images/docs/gallifrey.jpg)

-- This world is limited to the Badlands biome.
+- This world is limited to customised Badlands, Badlands Plateau and Eroded Badlands biomes.
 - Time Lord structures will generate automatically as you explore the world — there is currently one building type.
 - Time Lords will spawn in these structures.
 - A random loot chest is also located in the structures.